Around 60% of first home buyers get help from their parents, usually in the form of a guarantor home loan.

 One lender that works in this way is St George Bank.

 With other lenders like CBA, their guarantor loans are set up as two loan accounts.
-One at 80% LVR and the other for anything in excess of that.
+One at 80% LVR and the other for anything above that.

 Because of this, you just need to pay off the loan account for the additional amount and you can leave the other remaining.